 Lectures cover the basic concepts in the field of databases and database management systems; data models, including relational data model; design of databases, including the creation of conceptual, logical and physical data model; normalization; language SQL (commands for creating, modifying and removing objects in the database; commands for inserting, updating, deleting and selecting data from the database); transactions, recovery and concurrency management; performance management.
 The exercises are held in computer classes and are practically oriented.

 The course evaluation consists of several components.
-For full time students the final grade is formed as follows:

-FG = (0,5 WE) + (0,25 CW) + (0,25 PT)
+FG = (0.5 \ WE) + (0.25 \ CW) + (0.25 \ PT) where